Scoping and managing a custom integration

 Make sure to document your integration, especially the

-You will receive emails if Blends fail, make sure to check the jobs (history) of the Blend on a regular basis, check for warnings etc.
+You will receive emails if automations fail, make sure to check the jobs (history) of the automation on a regular basis, check for warnings etc.

 You may need to make small changes to the Blend(s) (e.g. add a field mapping) as time goes by, because the data of the customer may change, more data is added etc. Make sure to also maintain the